JeffHing/angular-width-query/README.md

 AngularWidthQuery is a set of directives which applies HTML classes to one or more elements based upon a container element's width.

-It was created to support fluid layouts where the container element's width changes due to the user opening and closing other panels in the UI.
+It was created to support fluid layouts in situations where the container element's width changes due to the user opening and closing other panels in the UI.

-AngularWidthQuery is a substitue for using CSS media queries which only allow CSS rules to be applied based upon the screen width, rather than an element's width.
+AngularWidthQuery is a substitute for CSS media queries which applies CSS rules based upon the screen width, rather than an element's width.

 ## Table of Contents